Treaty of Paris (1856): Provisions

 The treaty admitted the Ottoman Empire to the European concert, and the Powers promised to respect its independence and territorial integrity.
 Russia gave up some and relinquished its claim to a protectorate over the Christians in the Ottoman domains.
-The Black Sea was demilitarised, and an international commission was set up to guarantee freedom of commerce and navigation on the Danube River.
+The Black Sea was demilitarised, and a European commission was set up to guarantee freedom of commerce and navigation on the Danube River.

 Moldavia and Wallachia would stay under nominal Ottoman rule but be granted independent constitutions and national assemblies, which were to be monitored by the victorious powers.
 A project of a referendum was to be set in place to monitor the will of the peoples on unification, which eventually happened on 1859.
 Moldavia recovered part of Bessarabia (including part of Budjak), which it had held prior to 1812, creating a buffer between the Ottoman Empire and Russia in the west.
 The United Principalities of Romania, which would later be formed from the two territories, would remain an Ottoman vassal state until 1877.

 New rules of wartime commerce were set out in the Declaration of Paris: (1) privateering was illegal; (2) a neutral flag covered enemy goods except contraband; (3) neutral goods, except contraband, were not liable to capture under an enemy flag; (4) a blockade, to be legal, had to be effective.

 The treaty also demilitarised the Åland Islands in the Baltic Sea, which belonged to the autonomous Russian Grand Duchy of Finland.
 The fortress Bomarsund had been destroyed by British and French forces in 1854, and the alliance wanted to prevent its future use as a Russian military base.